-Parents murdered baby by 'forceful shaking', jury hears
+Murdered baby had 18 rib fractures, jury told

 - Published

-A 10-week-old girl was murdered by her parents by "forceful shaking", a court has heard.
+A 10-week-old girl was murdered by her parents hours after a visit from a social worker, a court has heard.

 Lily-Mai Hurrell Saint George died six days after being discharged into their care, despite the opposition of hospital staff, a jury was told.